apache/tomee/assembly/openejb-standalone/src/main/resources/README.txt

 ===================

  If you are reading this, you've already unpacked the Apache OpenEJB release.
- In that case, congratulations, you've installed OpenEJB.
+ In that case, congratulations, OpenEJB is installed.

- If you've unpacked OpenEJB into the directory C:\openejb, for example.
- Than this directory is your OPENEJB_HOME directory.
-The OPENEJB_HOME directory is refered to in various parts of the documentation, so it's good to remeber where it is.
+ If you've unpacked OpenEJB into the directory C:\openejb, for example, this directory becomes your OPENEJB_HOME directory.
+The OPENEJB_HOME directory is refered to in various parts of the documentation, so it's good to remember where it is.

  Add OPENEJB_HOME/bin directory to your PATH environment variable: